 Windows 10 is a ray of hope to a new type of app ecosystem that Microsoft is pushing in hopes all developers adopt it as standard.
 These UWP or Universal Windows Platform apps can be found in the company’s Windows, Store, and in many ways, they operate differently from the traditional Win32 apps, but by nature, they are the same.

 Like the regular Win32 apps, these apps can drain your battery if they are left to run in the background.
 The thing is, many of these apps need to run in the background in order for the user to take advantage of the full feature set.
 You see, for such things as live tiles and notifications to work, UWP apps must run in the background at all times.

 Seeing as the information for live tiles and notifications are usually delivered from the cloud, UWP apps should drain less power from your battery when compared to Win32 apps, but this has yet to be tested by us, so it is still up in the air.

 Stop Windows 10 apps from running in the background

-There are two ways to do this, but first, we are going to look at how to stop specific apps from running – you know, the ones that are not overly important.
+There are four ways to do this, but first, we are going to look at how to stop specific apps from running – you know, the ones that are not overly important.

 To accomplish this, click on the Start Menu then open the Settings apps.
 Click on Privacy, then scroll down to the option that says, Background Apps.